Jonathan Holloway (historian): Rutgers University

 On January 21, 2020, Rutgers University announced that Holloway has been selected as the university's twenty-first president.
 He assumed the position on July 1, 2020, following the resignation of the university's previous president Dr. Robert L. Barchi.
 Holloway is Rutgers' first Black president.

 At Rutgers, Holloway endorsed a climate goal to achieve carbon neutrality by 2040, established a public service-focused summer internship program, and commissioned a diversity strategic plan.
 In his first year, Holloway championed a fundraising drive that generated $10 million in private donations for student financial assistance; a year later, he expanded the initiative and set a target of raising $50 million by the end of 2024.

 On April 9, 2023, three unions voted to go on the first strike by academics in the university's 257-year history, citing the lack of progress on contract talks between union representatives and university officials.
 As a result, classes and research were suspended.
 Holloway opposed the strike and claimed during negotiations that strikes by public workers are illegal in New Jersey.
 These claims were disputed by several scholars, and the legality of public worker strikes in the state remains unclear.

 On September 22, 2023, the Rutgers senate passed a motion of no confidence in Holloway's leadership.
 The vote was 89–47 and came after several unpopular actions by Holloway, including not renewing the contract of Nancy Cantor, the popular chancellor of the school’s Newark campus, and threatening to file an injunction against Rutgers faculty during its strike.

 On September 17, 2024, Holloway announced that the 2024-2025 academic year would be his final year serving as university president.
 Although he may be leaving, Holloway says, "There is plenty to do before I leave office on June 30, and I remain focused on that work...
 Above all, I remain steadfast in my belief that Rutgers is on the rise and is earning the respect it has long deserved.
 I look forward to seeing it flourish in the years ahead."
 Holloway was replaced by William F. Tate IV July 1, 2025.

 On May 23, 2024, Holloway testified before the House Committee on Education and the Workforce regarding antisemitism in higher education.

-On April 4, 2025, the Henry Luce Foundation announced that Holloway will serve as its seventh president and CEO, effective October 1, 2025.
+On April 4, 2025, the Henry Luce Foundation announced that Holloway would become its seventh president and CEO, effective October 1, 2025; he currently serves as the foundation's president and CEO.